250-295-9353

 When powered by 3rd-party batteries, the ePropulsion motor cannot access the real-time battery status nor apply the best operation strategy.

-If any malfunction occurred due to the 3rd party batteries, the warranty would not apply.
+If any malfunction occurs due to the 3rd party batteries, the warranty will also not apply.

 Permalink